-The Safe, Clean Water Program (SCWP) was established with the passage of Measure W in 2018 by voters in Los Angeles County with the guiding goals of improving water guality. increasing water supply and enhancing communities.
+The Safe, Clean Water Program (SCWP) was established with the passage of Measure W in 2018 by voters in Los Angeles County with the guiding goals of improving water guality, increasing water supply and enhancing communities.
 The program generates revenue through a special parcel tax of impermeable surfaces.
-Sixty percent of program revenues fund stormwater projects and programs across nine watershed areas through the Regional Program.
+Safe, Clean Water Program funding is allocated across three areas: the District Program, Regional Program, and Municipal Program.
+The Regional Program receives 50% of all Safe, Clean Water funding, with the majority of that being spent on infrastructure projects and scientific studies across LA County.
 The Technical Resources Program, which is part of this Regional Program, was created to provide resources to community groups, municipalities, and individuals who need technical assistance to develop project concepts.